CodingKraken/dotfiles/README.md

 # dotfiles
-These are my dotfiles for bash, fastfetch, along with my custom neovim config.
+These are my dotfiles for bash, fastfetch, kitty, and with my custom neovim config.